google/go-containerregistry/cmd/crane/doc/crane_mutate.md

       --repo string                 Repository to push the mutated image to.
 If provided, push by digest to this repository.
   -t, --tag string                  New tag reference to apply to mutated image.
 If not provided, push by digest to the original image repository.
-  -u, --user string                 New user to set
+  -u, --user string                 New user to set -w, --workdir string              New working dir to set
 ```

 ### Options inherited from parent commands